 Posted on: Apr 06, 2014 07:04:38 AM

 Closings of new homes increased year-over-year in December in the Birmingham, AL market, but the percentage rise was not as steep as November 2013, giving signals of market stabilizing.
 New home closings saw a 6.8% climb from a year earlier to 47.
 This came on the heels of a 16.7% jump year-over-year in November.

 A total of 568 new homes were sold during the 12 months that ended in December, up from 565 for the year that ended in November.

 As a percentage of overall housing closings, new home closings represented 10.8%.
 This is a drop 11.8% of closings a year earlier.
 For new and existing homes, closings grew year-over-year in December after also increasing in November year-over-year.

 Pricing and Mortgage Trends

-The average mortgage size on new homes moved north year-over-year along with new home prices.
-It increased to $209,465 in August, a 31.8% hike.
-Average mortgage size jumped 35.4% in July 2013 from a year earlier.
+There was a surge year-over-year in the average mortgage size on new homes along with new home prices.
+In December 2013, there was a 10.6% hike in the average mortgage size, reaching $224,318.
+Average mortgage size increased 9.9% in November 2013 from a year earlier.